elgeeko1/roon-server-docker/README.md

   roon
 ```

-Run the container with the macvlan network.
+#### Run the macvlan container (no support for local audio)

-Without support for sound output from devices local to the roon server (USB, built-in):
+Run the macvlan container with support for sound output from devices local to the roon server (USB, built-in):

 ```bash
 docker run \